The Surrey Three Peaks

 Guided Hike On The Surrey Three Peaks

-For a guided hike on the Surrey Three Peaks challenge, we have devised a 18 mile route which is typically completed within 7-9 hours.
-A guide for the Surrey Three Peaks is a great way to enjoy the challenges with someone who is friendly, knowledgeable along with first aid and walking qualifications.
-For private bookings, we run regular trips for companies, private groups and small parties.
-Get in touch here for a quick quote.
+For a guided hike on the Surrey Three Peaks challenge, we have a small local guiding team who love the Surrey Hills.
+A guide for the Surrey Three Peaks is a great way to enjoy the challenges with someone who is friendly, knowledgeable along with having first aid and walking qualifications (Mountain Leader, Lowland Leader or Hill & Moorland Leader) allowing you to take in and enjoy the day, For private bookings, we run regular trips for companies, private groups and small parties and can offer additional support for a challenge with preparation calls, a support car, the infamous ‘snack van’ and finisher medals.
+Please get in touch here for a quick quote.